MechanicalCoder/nextjs-blog/posts/sun_and_steel.md

 ---
-title: 'Sun And Steel By Yukio Mishima'
+title: 'Sun And Steel by Yukio Mishima'
 date: '2020-11-18'
 ---